Older People Surviving Child Sexual Abuse

 It may take time to appreciate the positives.
 But they are likely to be there as you come through.

-Whether you've had counselling before and are thinking bout returning, or you have never had it, you will be bound to have concerns and questions.
-I suggest you watch this webcast from Doctor Frank Ochberg: What is your advice for the survivor looking for a trauma therapist?
+Whether you’ve had counseling before and are thinking bout returning, or you have never had it, you will be bound to have concerns and questions.
+I suggest you watch this webcast from Dr. Frank Ochberg: What is your advice for the survivor looking for a trauma therapist?

-Please ask any counsellor you're considering seeing whether they are conversant with child sexual abuse and trauma.
-Even if the counsellor is treating you for other symptoms related to the trauma, he or she should recognize the trauma as important in itself and never minimize that.
+Please ask any counselor you’re considering seeing whether they are conversant with child sexual abuse and trauma.
+Even if the counselor is treating you for other symptoms related to the trauma, he or she should recognize the trauma as important in itself and never minimize that.
 You deserve to have a safe and supportive place to unfold this pain in.

 It may also be the first time that you, as an older survivor, have ever spoken about the abuse.
-A good counsellor will not expect you to tell all on the first appointment if that is not what you wish to do.
+A good counselor will not expect you to tell all on the first appointment if that is not what you wish to do.
 Spend time getting to know him/her to see whether this will be a good and safe healing alliance for you.
-Look for a link below on seeking a therapist.

 Would you like to share about your process with other older survivors?
-If so, let me assure you that you will be in good company at Pandora's Aquarium message-board for survivors of rape and sexual assault.
-Older survivors who join our community frequently worry about the fact we have a large contingent of younger people; they feel as if they are "too old" to be there.
-But we in fact do have a big group of male and female survivors who are late thirties, forties, fifties and sixties plus, and we've also had members in their seventies.
-Although you are welcome to post anywhere that is relevant to you, we do have a forum especially for older survivors.
-The name given to this forum by our older survivors is the JOY Group, and you'll find this in the "Reaching Out" section of the board under "Survivor Communities."
-Please consider this as an option - you will be made very welcome.
-It doesn't matter how long ago or how recently your assault was, you will find support.
-See this link: What you'll find at Pandora's Aquarium, and don't hesitate to contact us if you have any further questions.
+If so, let me assure you that you will be in good company at Pandy’s using the message-board for survivors of rape and sexual assault.
+Older survivors who join our community frequently worry about the fact we have a large contingent of younger people; they feel as if they are “too old” to be there.
+But we in fact do have a big group of male and female survivors who are late thirties, forties, fifties and sixties plus, and we’ve also had members in their seventies.
+Please consider this as an option – you will be made very welcome.
+It doesn’t matter how long ago or how recently your assault was, you will find support.

 - Engel, B. (1990) The Right to Innocence: Healing the Trauma of Childhood Sexual Abuse: A Therapeutic 7-Step Self-Help Program for Men and Women, Including How to Choose a Therapist and Find a Support Group, Ivy Books, USA